Myasuka/thesis-tools/README.md

-This project contains tools used in my thesis writing
+This project contains tools sciDB, SystemML, Spartan and Spark MLlib, which used in my thesis writing